textdb/MCW-Internet-of-Things/Hands-on lab/HOL step-by-step - Internet of Things.md

     print(df.dtypes)
     ```

+    > In some rare cases, you may receive an error that the `dbfs:/mnt/smartmeters///*.csv` path is incorrect.
+If this happens, change the path in the cell to the following: `dbfs:/mnt/smartmeters/*/*/*/*/*.csv`

 18. The cell above also outputs the value of the `df.dtypes` property, which is a list of the data types of the columns added to the Dataframe, similar to the following:

     ![Output from the df.dtypes property is displayed.](media/azure-databricks-df-dtypes-output.png 'Output from Dataframe dtypes')